-Your source of information on daily living equipment in Europe
+Your source of information on daily living equipment worldwide

 Some of the best known, expert information providers worldwide have joined together to create the biggest, most comprehensive information service on assistive technology (AT) serving older and disabled people, their families and carers across the globe.

 A wealth of information you need is at your fingertips.
 Take a look and discover how much there is to know.
-The Eastin network will help you to find solutions for independent living or remove obstacles in the way of a full life.
+The EASTIN network - whose name recalls the European Union project that initiated this global information system - will help you find solutions for independent living or remove obstacles in the way of a full life.
 Here you have the starting point for the most impressive web-based tour of AT products worldwide.

 The Eastin website is is an easy-to-use tool that opens the door to several national databases at the same time, so you can look up the information you require and have it immediately translated into your own language, where necessary.
 You can analyse, compare, and choose the best and most up-to-date solutions for your needs.
 You may be a user of AT or a family member; you may advise clients as a healthcare professional or work in an ever-expanding industry as an engineer or manufacturer.
 Whoever you are this website may help you find answers to your questions – in your own language.

 If you want to search for information on companies involved in AT manufacturing or supplying, use "Organizations" and select "Companies".